cpaproth/sk/README.md

 it has been tested on Xubuntu 11.10 (32-bit and 64-bit), Xubuntu 12.04 (64-bit), and MS Windows 7 ([32-bit](https://github.com/cpaproth/sk/downloads)).

 This software is a work in progress, the goals for version 1.0 are:
-* videoconferencing between 3 people with audio and video compression (is implemented) [v0.1](https://github.com/cpaproth/sk/tags)
+* videoconferencing between 3 people with audio and video compression: [v0.1](https://github.com/cpaproth/sk/tags)
-* dealing the cards securely, so one player alone cannot manipulate the deal or identify the other players cards (under development)
+* dealing the cards securely, so one player alone cannot manipulate the deal or identify the other players cards: [v0.3](https://github.com/cpaproth/sk/tags)
-* bidding procedure and gameplay according to the international Skat Order rules
+* bidding procedure and gameplay according to the international Skat Order rules: under development
-* add some unofficial but popular rules (Kontra, Re, Bock, Ramsch) and keep a list of the played games
+* add some unofficial but popular rules (Kontra, Re, Bock, Ramsch) and keep a list of the played games: missing

 Desirable features for version 2.0 are:
 * echo cancellation to improve audio quality